ifmcjthenknczny/old-jetbrains-projects/README.md

 # JetBrains projects
-> These are my JetBrains Academy finished projects from Kotlin Developer track, which I started in June 2020.
+> These are my JetBrains Academy projects from Kotlin Developer track, which I started in June 2020.
+All started and finished projects are put here.

 ## Table of contents
 * [General info](#general-info)